openrankprotocol/openrank/openrank-sdk/README.md

 - `OUTPUT_PATH` = Path to of the file to write result of the JsonRPC call
 - `FROM` = TX_HASH from which we want to start fetching
 - `SIZE` = Number of TrustUpdate TXs to fetch
+If `FROM` and `SIZE` is not provided, this command will download the whole TrustUpdate DB for all domains.

-*GetSeedUpdates* - Get the SeedUpdate's ordered by the internal DB of the Sequencer/Block-Builder:
+**GetSeedUpdates** - Get the SeedUpdate's ordered by the internal DB of the Sequencer/Block-Builder:
 ```sh
 openrank-sdk get-seed-updates [OPENRANK_SDK_CONFIG_PATH] [*OUTPUT_PATH] [*FROM] [*SIZE]
 ```